Phased Re-Opening of Appomattox Court House National Historical Park

 The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
 Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:

-The reconstructed courthouse visitor center and McLean House are closed.
+The reconstructed courthouse visitor center remains closed.

 The Park Store is open the following hours (may vary):